Turkish President meets Japanese Crown Prince in Ankara - ExBulletin

 Despite interruptions during World War II, postwar visits by members of the Japanese royal family, including Prince Mikasa, strengthened ties.

-The two countries have supported each other during crises, such as Japan's aid after the 1999 Turkey earthquake and Ankara's aid after the 2011 Japan tsunami.
+The two countries have supported each other during crises, such as Japan's aid after the Trkiye earthquake in 1999 and Ankara's aid after the 2011 Japan tsunami.

 This visit by the Japanese royal couple highlights the enduring ties and mutual respect between the two countries, promising to strengthen bilateral understanding and cooperation.